inside.ewu.edu

 Electrical and Computer Engineering Major, Bachelor of Science (BS)

 This degree combines studies in selected areas of engineering, physics, mathematics, and science to prepare students to solve real-world problems in electrical and computer engineering.
-The EWU Bachelor of Science in Electrical Engineering Degree is accredited by the Engineering Accreditation Commission of ABET.
+The EWU Bachelor of Science in Electrical & Computer Engineering Degree is accredited by the Engineering Accreditation Commission of ABET.

 The first two years of the curriculum allow students to establish a solid foundation in mathematics and sciences.
 The third-year curriculum introduces students to a broad spectrum of electrical and computer engineering coursework, followed by specialization courses and a capstone design experience in the fourth year.
 The senior year capstone course allows students to consolidate their education experience with the solution of real-world, practical engineering problems often provided by industry.